-Dominance Comparative Guide - Anti-trust/Competition Law - Turkey
+Dominance Comparative Guide

 2.3 How important is market share in assessing dominance in your jurisdiction?
 Do specific thresholds apply in this regard?

 Market share is the primary, but not the sole indicator of a dominant position.
 There is no market share threshold above which an undertaking will be considered to be dominant.
-That said, the Competition Board's case law and the Guidelines on Exclusionary Abuses indicate that an undertaking with a market share of less than 40% is unlikely to be in a dominant position in the absence of any sector-specific dynamics.
+That said, the Turkish Competition Board's case law and the Guidelines on Exclusionary Abuses indicate that an undertaking with a market share of less than 40% is unlikely to be in a dominant position in the absence of any sector-specific dynamics – for example, see the decisions in:

 2.4 What other factors are considered when assessing dominance?

-The Competition Board will assess the market power of an undertaking considering the competitive landscape of the relevant market and by taking into account the various market characteristics as indicators of competitive pressures in the market which can potentially offset or abate the effects of high market shares and concentration levels.
-Barriers to entry and expansion, countervailing buyer power, potential switching, supply and demand structure, competitors' market positions and other specific market dynamics will also be considered within the scope of the board's assessment.
+- by taking into account the various market characteristics as indicators of competitive pressures in the market which can potentially offset or abate the effects of high market shares and concentration levels.

 2.5 How are the product and geographic markets defined in your jurisdiction?

 The Guidelines on Relevant Market Definition are closely modelled on the Commission Notice on the Definition of Relevant Market for the Purposes of Community Competition Law (97/C 372/03).
-The Guidelines on Relevant Market Definition consider demand-side substitution as the primary factor in defining the market, and the supply-side substitution and potential competition as secondary factors.
+The Guidelines on Relevant Market Definition consider demand-side substitution as the primary factor in defining the market and supply-side substitution and potential competition as secondary factors.
 The relevant market is determined depending on the specific facts of each case.

 2.6 Does the dominance legislation make any distinction between dominant purchasers and suppliers?

 Article 6 of Law 4054 also applies to dominant purchasers.
-The Competition Board found that TEB had abused its dominance by entering into exclusive agreements with suppliers and imposing exclusive supply obligations upon them, thereby foreclosing the market to its competitors (TEB, Decision 16-42/699-313 of 6 December 2016).
+In TEB, the Turkish Competition Board found that TEB had abused its dominance by entering into exclusive agreements with suppliers and imposing exclusive supply obligations upon them, thereby foreclosing the market to its competitors (TEB, Decision 16-42/699-313 of 6 December 2016).
+In Nesine (Decision 24-11/194-78), the board found that Nesine had:

+- entered into an exclusive agreement regarding the purchase of advertising services with one of the largest live match broadcasting platforms; and

+- abused its dominant position by preventing competitors from purchasing these advertising services.

 2.7 Is collective dominance recognised in your jurisdiction?
 If so, how is it defined?

-Collective dominance is also recognised by Law 4054.
-In order for collective dominance to exist, two or more undertakings should behave in a way that constitutes collectiveness from an economic standpoint (eg, Digiturk/D-Smart, Decision 16-17/299-134 of 18 May 2016,).
 The market structure and forms of interaction, cooperation agreements or shareholding interests may lead to economic links and collective dominance.
-In order to find abuse of collective dominance, the Competition Board must demonstrate that the undertakings are following a common policy in the market, at least for the purposes of the abusive conduct.
+In order to find an abuse of collective dominance, the Turkish Competition Board must demonstrate that the undertakings are following a common policy in the market, at least for the purposes of the abusive conduct.

 2.8 What is the statute of limitations to prosecute abuse of dominance cases in your jurisdiction?